This post may contain affiliate sales links. Please read my disclosure policy.

 Today I’m sharing a lot of my photos and tips for traveling to Disneyland Paris.
 Man oh man did we have fun!
-Flying into Paris and having been to Disney World, Disney Land I wasn’t sure what to expect.
+Flying into Paris and already having been to Disney World, Disneyland and a Disney Cruise in the past year I wasn’t sure what to expect.
 I read as much as I could about it, but honestly there wasn’t much to find.
 Nothing about the food or the attractions.
 Besides the Disneyland Paris website, there wasn’t a whole lot of research to do.
 So me and Rachael (a fellow food and travel blogger) went in blind, not exactly sure what to expect.

 But upon arrival, we both realized Walt Disney World Studios and Disneyland Paris were smaller than the parks in the states, WAY less busy and not terribly food or merchandise focused.
 I’m not sure if it was the cold weather keeping people away or Europeans not loving Disney as much as Americans, but regardless the lack of people was wonderful!
 Both parks were easy and pleasant to navigate, wait times were about 20 minutes at the most and the hours weren’t too early or too late either.
 It was one of the best experience we’ve had with Disney.
 The Disney hotels were cheaper, ticket prices were cheaper and the treats at the park were about the same.
 I’ll talk more about specifics below, but take a peek at our visit!
 We were there two days and accomplished so much!